 - Coca Cola’s water consumption in 2012: see Bartow J Elmore’s book Citizen Coke: The making of Coca Cola capitalism (2015), Chapter 1 Tap Water: Packaging public water for private profit, p18, footnote 1.

-note: All the links above are to information, reports et al retrieved on 12th or 13th July 2019.
+a) All the links above go to information, reports et al retrieved on 12th or 13th July 2019.

 b) Revisions: The format of balance sheet on 12th August, an edit of the featured image and the addition of this link to our Briefing Note: The food sector deficit on 18th August 2019.